Slashcash/enea/README.md

 `~/.enea/roms`

-You are supposed to fill this folder with roms and screenshot yourself. **If no rom is found Enea will simply exit at startup.** Be sure to provide at least a rom.
+You are supposed to fill this folder with roms and screenshot yourself.
+Be sure to provide at least a rom.

 Control mapping as follows: